cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 Describe how raw data becomes each signal.

-`### Geographic Aggregation` covers crosswalking, catchment disaggregation, and population weighting, including which levels are native and which are derived.
-Discuss `fill_method` here when the source computes more than one aggregation or missingness path (`source`, `fill_zero`, `fill_ave`).

-`### Temporal Handling` is only needed when the source drops days, shifts reference dates, or uses season-to-date accumulation.
-Skip it if the only fact is the week-ending day.

-`### Smoothing` explains any rolling window and who computes it (Delphi or the upstream provider).

 `### Metric Definition` gives the formula.
 State it in words and in KaTeX, using `$$` on its own lines for display math and `$$...$$` inline.
 Define every symbol, name the estimator (for example a windowed positivity ratio or a population-weighted mean), and cite the standard form it follows.

+`### Smoothing` explains any rolling window and who computes it (Delphi or the upstream provider).

-`### Uncertainty` documents confidence intervals or standard errors.
-If the source has none, say so in one line.
+`### Uncertainty` is optional.
+Document confidence intervals or standard errors when available, or omit this section if the source publishes none.

+`### Temporal Handling` documents the reference time basis (e.g. date of service vs. date of report), week-ending alignment, drop rules (e.g. dropping first-of-month batching artifacts), and holiday adjustments.

+`### Geographic Units` is optional.
+Use it when the source defines custom or source-specific geographic units (such as VA facility catchment areas or NWSS wastewater sampling sites and sewersheds).
+Describe what the unit represents, how sites or facilities are identified, and how their boundaries are defined.
+Omit this section when the source uses only standard administrative levels (nation, state, county, HHS regions).

+`### Geographic Aggregation` covers crosswalking, catchment disaggregation, and population weighting, including which levels are native and which are derived.
+Discuss `fill_method` here when the source computes more than one aggregation or missingness path (`source`, `fill_zero`, `fill_ave`).

 ### 7. Relationship to V4 or V3